 While 80 percent of raw soybeans are converted to animal feed and protein-rich foods, the other 20 percent is harvested for its oil.
 After the oil is refined, it can be used in edible products, biodiesel production, or eco-friendly plastics, cleaners, and paints.
 Manufacturers that have been historically constrained to use petroleum-based polyols for their products now have the choice to pursue bio-based plastics derived from soybean oil.

 Right now, only 7 percent of soybean oil is being used in products outside of the food or energy industry.
-Therefore, SYNLawn’s bio-backed artificial turf is at the forefront of using petroleum alternatives.
+Therefore, SYNLawn’s artificial turf using EnviroLoc™ Backing System are at the forefront of using petroleum alternatives.
 Their turf products use soybean oil-based backings that replace up to 60 percent of petroleum-based backings.